omsisodia/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-A GitHub repository that offers straightforward solutions to LeetCode problems along with explanations.
+A GitHub repository that offers straightforward solutions to LeetCode problems along with their explanations.
 Happy Coding.